Kris1986-pl/EnergyGrid-Data-Fetcher/README.md

 The project is organized into several modules:

-- **main.py**: The main module for data fetching.
+- **fetcher.py**: The main module for data fetching.
 It contains the implementation of data fetchers and a factory for creating them.
+- **setup_sqlite.py** This script is responsible for setting up the SQLite database for the project.
+- **save.py** This script is designed to populate the SQLite database with data retrieved from external services.
 - **Pipfile**: Specifies project dependencies.
 - **README.md**: Project documentation.